it-tinyangel/JS-core-string-properties-and-methods-indexOf-method-counting-spaces-in-text/README.md

 # indexOf() Method of String.
 Counting the number of spaces in the inputted text.

-This code is to input text from the user, count the number of spaces in that text using the indexOf() method of String and output the result to the console.
+This code is to input text from the user, count the number of spaces in that text using the indexOf() method of String, the .length property, and output the result to the console.